fredhutchio/git_github_intro/class1.md

 branches allow multiple people to work on the same project without interfering in each other's progress (though these branches can still be merged at the end!).

-We can explore branches by confirming that our working branch is "master", as seen in GitHub Desktop in the "Current branch" tab.
+We can explore branches by confirming that our working branch is "main", as seen in GitHub Desktop in the "Current branch" tab.
 Click on "New Branch" and enter the name "wacky-branch".
 Create a new file called `results.txt` and save the following text within it: